I'm not planning to have my newborn circumcised. How should I care for his uncircumcised penis?

-Answers from Jay L. Hoecker, M.D.
+Answer From Jay L. Hoecker, M.D.

-In an uncircumcised penis, a fold of skin (foreskin) covers the head of the penis.
-If you choose not to have your son circumcised, simply wash his uncircumcised penis with soap and water during each bath.
+A fold of skin (foreskin) covers the head of an uncircumcised penis.
+If your baby isn't circumcised, simply wash the penis with nonirritating soap and water during each bath.
 There's no need to use cotton swabs or special cleansers.

 - Gently pull back the foreskin

 - Clean beneath the foreskin with mild soap and water

 - Pull the foreskin back over the head of the penis

 Once the foreskin can be retracted, it's important to pull it back over the head of the penis after cleaning beneath it.
 If the foreskin is left behind the head of the penis too long, it may get caught and you or your child may not be able to return it to its typical position (paraphimosis).
 If this occurs, it's important to seek emergency medical care.
 Paraphimosis can cause pain and swelling, and it may lead to complications if left untreated.